Missouri Executive Order 44: Haun's Mill

 The Haun's Mill massacre took place on October 30, 1838, three days after the order.
 It was perpetrated by Missouri State Guardsmen from Livingston County on the settlement of Haun's Mill, located in eastern Caldwell County near the Livingston County border.
 It resulted in the deaths of 18 people.
-While most scholars state there is little evidence that the militiamen knew of the Executive Order, there is at least one first-hand account claiming the perpetrators cited the governor's ordering their extermination as the motive of the massacre.
+While most scholars state there is little evidence that the militiamen knew of the Executive Order, there is at least one first-hand account, published in 1877, claiming the perpetrators cited the governor's ordering their extermination as the motive of the massacre.

 "Halt!" commanded the leader of a band of well-mounted and well-armed mobocrats, who charged down upon them as they journeyed on their way.

 "If you proceed any farther west," said the captain, "you will be instantly shot."